Low dimensional dynamics of a sparse balanced synaptic network of quadratic integrate-and-fire neurons: Circular cumulant equations with rescaled time

 In Figure~\ref{fig1}, the Hopf bifurcation curve of the time-independent state separates the macroscopic regime of synchronous oscillatory dynamics (``GO'': global oscillations), where firing rate oscillates in time, and the asynchronous regime (AS), where QIFs oscillate incoherently and the firing rate of the population is constant (in the thermodynamic limit of an infinite population).
 These regimes and their biological interpretations are thoroughly studied in~\cite{Goldobin-etal-2024,Goldobin-etal-2025}.
 In panel~(b) of Figure~\ref{fig1}, one can see that CCs $\{\varkappa_n\}$ for ``exact'' solutions form well pronounced hierarchies of smallness.
 Here and hereafter, the ``exact'' solutions are obtained by the direct numerical simulation of equation chain~(\ref{eqGP03}) and (\ref{eqGP12zn}) with $M=64$ modes $\{z_n\}$ by means of the exponential time differencing method~\cite{Cox-Matthews-2002,Hochbruck-Ostermann-2010,Permyakova-Goldobin-2025}.
 High numerical accuracy of the ``exact'' solution is thoroughly validated in~\cite{Goldobin-etal-2025}.
 For very small values of $i_0$ (circles: $i_0/g_0^2=0.0007$), the smallness of $\varkappa_3$ can be insufficient and the 2CC reduction produces noticeable inaccuracy.
 For $i_0/g_0^2\sim0.03$ and larger currents, one can expect a decent accuracy of the 2CC reduction.

 In Figure~\ref{fig2}, one can see that 2CC reduction~(\ref{eqGPnutilda})--(\ref{eqGP14}) provides reasonable accuracy for the time-independent states (AS) for as low excitatory current as $i_0=0.01g_0^2$, and the accuracy rapidly becomes better as $i_0$ increases.
 Here, for the sake of completeness, we also report the results for Ott--Antonsen (OA) Ansatz~\cite{Ott-Antonsen-2008,Ott-Antonsen-2009}, which is given by Eqs.~(\ref{eqGPnutilda})--(\ref{eqGP13}) with $\varkappa_2$ set to zero.
 One can see that the OA model reduction becomes accurate only for much higher values of the excitatory current $i_0$.
-Moreover, it is known to be fundamentally unable to reproduce the noise-induced oscillations in neural circuits~\cite{Volo-Torcini-2018,Volo-etal-2022,Bi-Segneri-Volo-Torcini-2020,Goldobin-Volo-Torcini-2021,Ratas-Pyragas-2019}.
+Moreover, it is known to be fundamentally unable to reproduce the noise-induced oscillations in neural circuits within the diffusion approximation~\cite{Volo-Torcini-2018,Bi-Segneri-Volo-Torcini-2020,Volo-etal-2022,Goldobin-Volo-Torcini-2021,Ratas-Pyragas-2019}.
+For the OA reduction of the shot-noise model, the Lyapunov exponent $\lambda$ is also always negative as shown in Figure~\ref{fig1}c, where we explicitly indicate the asymptotic law which can be derived for large $i_0/g_0^2$ or large $K$: $\lambda_\infty\approx-g_0^2/(2\pi\sqrt{i_0}K^{1/4})$.
 The applicability and performance of the 2CC model reduction for the case of time-dependent synaptic activity are examined in the next Section.